Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 None

 == Changelog ==

+= 2.2.1 =
+* Software License Manager plugin integration issue fixed.
+* Added a new function in the logger class to log array data (when needed).

 = 2.2.0 =
 * Applying discount coupon to digital items will correctly show the discounted amount in the payment popup window.